varabyte/kotter/README.md

 IntelliJ as well as running within Gradle are two such environments where functionality isn't available!
 According to many online reports, Windows is also a big offender here.

-Konsole will attempt to detect if your console does not support the features it uses, and if not, it will open up a virtual terminal.
+Kotter will attempt to detect if your console does not support the features it uses, and if not, it will open up a virtual terminal.
 This fallback gives your application better cross-platform support.

 To modify the logic to ALWAYS open the virtual terminal, you can set the `terminal` parameter in `session` like